Everything PR News

 A 2014 Edelman crisis playbook for a $10MM university account looked like this — pull statement, brief reporters, draft op-eds from leadership, manage social, monitor sentiment, prep faculty surrogates, coordinate with outside counsel, run executive media training, place a feature on the rebuild.
 Clean, expensive, and effective inside the news cycle.

-A 2026 AI Communications playbook for the same crisis looks different.
-Audit citation share across all five major engines for the institution’s name plus the scandal’s name.
-Identify every source the engines pull from.
+A 2026 playbook for the same crisis looks different.
+Audit how the case is described across the dominant secondary sources for the institution's name plus the scandal's name.
+Identify every source the press routinely pulls from.
 Rank source authority.
 Reset Wikipedia with documented primary sources — not press releases, primary records.
-Build out the institution’s own /research and /governance pages with structured data the engines treat as canonical.
+Build out the institution's own /research and /governance pages with structured data search engines and the broader index treat as canonical.
 Get the redress mechanism — what was changed, who was fired, what was published — into searchable, schema-tagged form.
-Place feature coverage in the small set of publications the engines weight.
-Build dictionary entries for the relevant terms.
-Track citation share by engine, by prompt, monthly.
+Place feature coverage in the small set of publications the secondary literature actually weights.
+Track the dominant summary across the major reference points quarterly.

 The first list costs millions and shapes the news cycle.
 The second list costs less and shapes the answer that runs for the next twenty years.